 How can a sponsor request for Orphan drug designation?

 A request for orphan drug designation can be submitted electronically on a single compact disk (CD) with a signed cover letter attached and preferred to be sent by regular or express post.
 An orphan drug designation request cannot be submitted by email or by any other physical media.

 What is the review process for a drug to receive orphan drug designation?

-- The application receives a designation request number, log into the OOPD database, and an acknowledgment letter wills sent to the sponsor (or sponsor’s agent).
+- The application receives a designation request number, log into the OOPD database, and an acknowledgment letter will be sent to the sponsor (or sponsor’s agent).

 - An Office of Orphan Products Development (OOPD) reviews the request, which may require consultation with an FDA Center.